ivan1993spb/snake-server/README.md

 * Returns the playground size
 * Returns all objects on playground
 * Creates the snake
-* Returns the snake uuid
+* Returns the snake identifier
 * Pushes game events and objects to web-socket stream

 There are input and output web-socket messages.